Austria has signed and ratified the following conventions.

 However, a number of challenges were also noted in the context of implementing the Convention, consisting of, for instance, an absence of measures to ensure the effectiveness of the domestic legislation on the criminal liability of legal persons, or measures to expand the protection of whistle-blowers in the private sector.
 Furthermore, a number of recommendations were made with regard to improvements to procedural law; for greater detail, see United Nations Conference of the States Parties to the United Nations Convention against Corruption, Implementation Review Group Fifth session, executive summary, CAC/COSP/IRG/I/3/1/Add.11.

-Currently, the Tax Fraud Prevention Act 2020 is under review and is expected to enter into force in 2020.
-The aim of this legislation is to increase transparency in the area of direct taxation, with the aim of improving the fight against tax avoidance and tax evasion in the internal market.
+Due to government reshuffles in Austria, the Tax Fraud Prevention Act did not come into force in 2020.
+The aim of this legislation was to increase transparency in the area of direct taxation, with the aim of improving the fight against tax avoidance and tax evasion in the internal market.
 It shall define the obligation to report cross-border notifiable transactions to the Austrian competent authority within a certain period of time and define the automatic exchange of information between the notifications received and the competent authorities of the other member states.
 In addition, this law should lead to a tightening of tax and customs offences.